foundersandcoders/xhr-workshop/README.md

 2. Open index.html in your browser

-- As you can see, there is a box to type in a searching phrase.
-When the user has typed in the phrase, they should be able to   trigger the API call to Giphy by pressing *Search* button.
+- As you can see, there is a box to type in a searching phrase and a *Search* button.
+  When the user has typed in the phrase, they should be able to trigger the API call to Giphy by pressing the *Search*         button.

+3. Open index.js

 - We will need to pass the phrase to Giphy, so we need to extract it from the input text box.

--
+- Make a request.

+4. Bonus

+  - style your website (follow BEM convenction)

+  - is there a way to return more/less than 25 gifs?
+If so try to implement it!

 ### HTTP Verbs